 By Steve Beauregard

 From Gatorade, to beer and liquor, to ear plugs, feminine products and over-the-counter drugs, a CVS is a much-needed stop for many people staying on the Las Vegas Strip.
-There are three CVS Pharmacy locations on the Strip: at City Center, Circus Circus, and now at Treasure Island.
-(A fourth one by Bally’s is on the way).
+There are three CVS Pharmacy locations on the Strip: by Park MGM, Bally’s, and Treasure Island.

 A CVS visit will save you tons and things like bottled water, as opposed to buying those in the hotel’s gift shop, or even worse, drinking one of the bottled waters the hotel “conveniently” leaves for you to consume (at a hefty price) in your room.